-Nesta has already been exploring, researching and supporting how to enable effective experimental innovation policy and build better public services through experimental government for some time.
-For example, the Alliance for Useful Evidence has been critical in supporting a more systematic approach to experimentation and evidence in the UK - including the launch of multiple What Works Centres.
-And more recently, the Innovation Growth Lab is enabling cross-national collaboration on experimental innovation and growth policy.
+We've already been exploring, researching and supporting how to enable effective experimental innovation policy and build better public services through experimental government for some time.
+There's the Alliance for Useful Evidence who have been critical in supporting a more systematic approach to experimentation and evidence in the UK - including the launch of multiple What Works Centres.
+And more recently, the Innovation Growth Lab, enabling cross-national collaboration on experimental innovation and growth policy.

-However, with the notable exception of Finland, where experimentation has been elevated to official government policy, there still seem to be many challenges for governments to connect the wide range of experimental approaches available with strategic policy development and implementation.
-For this reason, as part States of Change (Nesta’s new government innovation support platform, formerly called i-school), Nesta is currently addressing this from a practical angle by working with progressive governments and leading public innovation practitioners around the world to strengthen experimentation capacity.
+But with the notable exception of Finland, where experimentation has been elevated to official government policy, there still seems to be many challenges for governments to connect the wide range of experimental approaches available with strategic policy development and implementation.
+We offer up some ideas.

-Reflection 1: Experimentation as a way of accelerating learning and exploring “the room of the non-obvious”
+Experimentation as a way of exploring “the room of the non-obvious”

-Governments need to increase their pace and agility in learning about which ideas have the highest potential value-creation and make people’s lives the rationale of governing.
+Governments need to increase their pace in learning about which ideas have the highest potential value-creation and make people’s lives the rationale of governing.

-Experimental approaches accelerate learning by systematically testing assumptions and identifying knowledge gaps.
+Experimental approaches learn fast by testing assumptions and identifying what we don't know.
 What is there to be known about the problem and the function, fit and probability of a suggested solution?
-Experimentation helps fill these gaps without allocating too much time or resource, and helps governments accelerate the exploration of new potential solution spaces.
+Experimentation helps fill these gaps without spending too much time or resource finding out.
+It helps governments dismiss bad ideas and explore others that might actually work.

 In addition, creating a culture of experimentation extends the policy options available by creating a political environment to test non-linear approaches to wicked problems.
 In our training, we often distinguish between “the room of the obvious” and the “room of the non-obvious”.
 By designing portfolios of experiments that include - by deliberate design - the testing of at least some non-linear, non-obvious solutions, government officials can move beyond the automatic mode of many policy interventions and explore the “room of the non-obvious” in a safe-to-fail context (think barbers to prevent suicides or dental insurance to prevent deforestation).

 Uncertainty, on the other hand, is a situation where there is a lack of probabilities.
 There is no prior data on how the solution might perform; future outcomes are not known, and can therefore not be measured.
-The chance of success can be 0 per cent, 100 per cent, or anything in between (see table below).
+The chance of success can be 0 per cent, 100 per cent, or anything in between.
+We just don't know.

 There is often talk of the need for government to become more of a ‘risk taker’, or to become better at ‘managing risk’.
 But as Marco Steinberg, founder of strategic design practice Snowcone & Haystack, recently reminded us, risk-management - where probabilities are known - is actually something that governments do quite well.
 Issues arise when governments’ legacies can’t shape current solutions: when governments have to deal with the uncertainty of complex challenges by adapting or creating entirely new service systems to fit the needs of our time.